List of Chengdu J-7 variants: J/F-7F series

-J/F-7F series is an alternative development to earlier F-7C series in that it inherits the design characteristic of eliminating the nose intake, but instead of side intakes adopted by the F-7C series, J/F-7F series utilizes under-chin intake.
+The J/F-7F series is an alternative development to the earlier F-7C series, as it inherits the design characteristic of eliminating the nose intake.
+However, unlike the side intakes adopted by the F-7C series, the J/F-7F series utilizes an under-chin intake.
 This series is mainly intended for research on under-chin intakes and has not entered series production.